dekoza/mtgpl/MID.rst

    Whenever you sacrifice another creature, you gain 1 life and scry 1.
 (Look at the top card of your library.
 You may put that card on the bottom of your library.)

    |mana_1|, Sacrifice another creature: Fleshtaker gets +2/+2 until end of turn.

+:mtgtip:`Florian, Voldaren Scion<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/5/3/53289e69-74da-46d2-91c2-a11378ba76ef.jpg?1631169245|https://scryfall.com/card/mid/223/florian-voldaren-scion?utm_source=api>`
+   First strike

+   At the beginning of your postcombat main phase, look at the top X cards of your library, where X is the total amount of life your opponents lost this turn.
+Exile one of those cards and put the rest on the bottom of your library in a random order.
+You may play the exiled card this turn.

 :mtgtip:`Galvanic Iteration<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/5/a5f8ee5b-e1f5-4bc8-8ca3-d8308d71f2b9.jpg?1630592447|https://scryfall.com/card/mid/224/galvanic-iteration?utm_source=api>`